SarahZimmermann-Schmutzler/v-server-setup/README.md

 ### SSH config for several identities
 Are there any other ways to simplify establishing a connection to the VM?
 Yes, there are.
-On the local server there is installed a **SSH-Client** or -Agent that is executed every time a connection to a server is opened.
+On the local server there is a **SSH-Client** or -Agent installed that is executed every time a connection to a server is opened.
 If there are more than one host or identity you can register them in the config file.

 #### Procedure
-1. Open the SSH-Client config file or create one if there is none  - on the local server, not on the VM.
+1. Open the SSH-Client config file or create one if there is none  - on the local server, not on the VM!
 > `sudo nano ~/.ssh/config`

 2. Add the following information:
 > `Host ip-address_vm`
 > `     User user_vm`
-> `  PrefferedAuthentications publickey`
+> `     PreferredAuthentications publickey`
 > `     IdentitiFile ~/.ssh/id_ed25519`

-3. Connect to the VM.
+3. Connect to the VM just with your IP-address.
 > `ssh ip-address_vm`
 Very nice, you are now logged in

-4. Create an alias for that command in the **basrc**.
+4. Create an alias for that command in the **basrc** if you are too lazy to learn the IP-address by heart.
+No worries we all are...

 ## The Webserver - Nginx
 Yesssss, I have a VM!
 Let's type the IP-address in the address bar of the browser and have a look what happens.
 Nothing?